 Feast of St. John Vianney

-Today we celebrate the life of a faithful minister and disciple-builder of the Church from the 19th century, St. John Vianney.
-He was a simple man with a humble background, an unsophisticated theology – and a zeal to spread God’s love and build up the Church!
-He is especially known for his gracious and generous ministry of the Sacrament of Reconciliation at his parish in Ars, France — regularly spending hours sharing God’s merciful love through the Sacrament with thousands of penitents who traveled great distances for those few graced moments with him.
-His loving ministry flowed from an intense spiritual life based on prayer and mortification.
-Saint John Vianney truly witnessed the age-old, merciful love of the Jesus — so much so that in 2009 Pope Benedict XVI named him patron of priests.
+And today we celebrate the life of a 19th century disciple of Jesus, St. John Vianney.
+A simple man with a humble background and a simple theology, his zeal to spread God’s love helped build up the Church in his day.
+He is especially known for his generous ministry of proclaiming God’s love through the Sacrament of Reconciliation at his parish in Ars, France — regularly spending hours sharing the Sacrament of Reconciliation with the thousands of penitents who traveled great distances for a few graced moments with him.
+His loving priestly ministry flowed from his intense spiritual life based on both prayer and mortification, leading him to being named “patron of priests” by Pope Benedict XVI in 2009.